Units of energy: Electricity

-A unit of electrical energy, particularly for utility bills, is the kilowatt-hour (kWh); one kilowatt-hour is equivalent to 3.6 megajoules.
+A unit of electrical energy, particularly for utility bills, is the kilowatt-hour (kWh); one kilowatt-hour is equal to 3.6 megajoules.
 Electricity usage is often given in units of kilowatt-hours per year or other periods.
 This is a measurement of average power consumption, meaning the average rate at which energy is transferred.
 One kilowatt-hour per year is around 0.11 watts.

 Natural gas

 Natural gas is often sold in units of energy content or by volume.
 Common units for selling by energy content are joules or therms.
-One therm is equal to about 1 e6BTU.
+One therm is equal to about 105.5 megajoules.
 Common units for selling by volume are cubic metre or cubic feet.
 Natural gas in the US is sold in therms or 100 cubic feet (100 ft^{3}).
 In Australia, natural gas is sold in cubic metres.
 One cubic metre contains about 38 megajoules.
 In most of the world, natural gas is sold in gigajoules.

 Food industry

 The calorie is defined as the amount of thermal energy necessary to raise the temperature of one gram of water by 1 Celsius degree, from a temperature of 14.5 degC, at a pressure of 1 atm.
-For thermochemistry a calorie of 4.184 J is used, but other calories have also been defined, such as the International Steam Table calorie of 4.1868 J. In many regions, food energy is measured in large calories (a large calory is a kilocalory, equal to 1000 calories), sometimes written capitalized as Calories.
-In the European Union, food energy labeling in joules is mandatory, often with calories as supplementary information.
+For thermochemistry a calorie of 4.184 J is used, but other calories have also been defined, such as the International Steam Table calorie of 4.1868 J. In many regions, food energy is measured in large calories (a large calory is a kilocalorie, equal to 1000 calories), sometimes written capitalized as Calories.
+In the European Union, food energy labelling in joules is mandatory, often with calories as supplementary information.

 Atom physics and chemistry

-In physics and chemistry, it is common to measure energy on the atomic scale in the non-SI, but convenient, units electronvolts (eV).
-One electronvolt (1 eV) is equivalent to the kinetic energy acquired by an electron in passing through a potential difference of 1 volt in a vacuum.
-It is common to use the SI magnitude prefixes (e.g. milli-, mega- etc) with electronvolts.
+In physics and chemistry, it is common to measure energy on the atomic scale in the non-SI, but convenient, units electron volts (eV).
+One electron volt (1 eV) is equivalent to the kinetic energy acquired by an electron in passing through a potential difference of 1 volt in a vacuum.
+It is common to use the SI magnitude prefixes (e.g. milli-, mega- etc) with electron volts.
 Because of the relativistic equivalence between mass and energy, the eV is also sometimes used as a unit of mass.
+In particle physics particularly, it is common to work in natural units, $c = \hbar = 1$ (where $\hbar = h/2\pi$ is the reduced Planck constant).
+In this scheme, energy has the same units as momentum, mass, and inverse length, all of which are measured in eV.
 The Hartree (the atomic unit of energy) is commonly used in the field of computational chemistry since such units arise directly from the calculation algorithms without any need for conversion.
-Historically Rydberg units have been used.
+Historically, Rydberg units have been used.